-Council chiefs are being forced to shell out for 24-hour security to protect festive lights on display in a churchyard.
+Council forks out for 24-hour security to protect Christmas lights in South Shields

 The Gazette understands that a five-figure sum is being paid to ensure the safety of the Christmas Wonderland illuminated displays, situated near to St Hilda’s Church, in South Shields.

 The cost - which the council are refusing to disclose due to “commercial sensitivity” - covers 24-hour security for the duration of the council’s festive programme.

 The council say security has been drafted in after issues with vandalism and thefts in previous years.